percula/planter_docs/content/en/docs/garden/multi-select/index.md

 {{< alert icon="💸" context="info" text="Notes and Events and custom backgrounds are Premium features." />}}

-{{< alert icon="🥕" context="info" text="You can't multi-select garden squares to move them around or add plants.
-Use Quick Plant to add multiples of the same type of plant." />}}

 1. Select the 'multi-select icon' <br />

 {{< screenshot Multi-select-icon.jpg "Screenshot of the multi-select icon" >}}<br /><br />